sayechu/gutenberg-books-website/README.md

 # BookShelf

 Boolshelf is a website that allows users to browse and download books from the Gutenberg Project.
-Built with TypeScript, it fetches book data from the [Gutendex API](https://gutendex.com/).
+Built in `React` with `TypeScript`, it fetches book data from the [Gutendex API](https://gutendex.com/).

 - [BookShelf on Netlify](https://gutendexbooks.netlify.app/)
 - [BookShelf on Vercel](https://gutendex-api.vercel.app/)